betafive/meta-linux-mainline/README.md

   master branch of the mainline Linux repository.
 As this branch includes release candidate (rc) kernels it is only recommended for testing and active development.

-It is expected that additional kernel recipes and other kernel related tools will be added in the future.

-This layer is tested with the most recent Yocto Project release branch (currently "dunfell") but should also work with the master branch without changes.

 ## Using this layer